 - Recovery-supportive programming: Programming includes student-organized and student-led peer support group meetings (some of which are 12-Step), as well as sober social activities, service opportunities and educational programming.
 We are always open to student suggestions for new meetings.

 - A dedicated space: CSR is your safe place as a student in recovery.
 The students and staff here get recovery because they live it.
-CSR is open 10 a.m. – 6 p.m. weekdays and later when we have evening meetings.
-Stop by any time to use our dedicated meditation room or study room, check out a book from our library or just to hang out.
+Center staff are available by phone and video conference from 10 a.m. – 6 p.m. weekdays and later when we have evening meetings.
+If you would like to make an in-person appointment, please reach out at recovery.utexas.edu.
 Some meetings meet year-round, while others meet only when classes are in session.
 Check out the schedule for more information.

 - Committed people: CSR is run by full-time staff members and part-time student assistants who are knowledgeable about recovery resources on and off campus.
 We’re here to link you to resources and help you get the support you need.
 Call us, email us, or just stop by.
 If you need help right now, please review our collection of campus and community resources.